 Acupuncture is evolving

 In recent years Acupuncture techniques have been popularised by Western clinicians.
 The practice has been adapted and evolved to incorporate knowledge of Western anatomy, physiology and more recently Neuro-physiology.
 This is called Western Medical Acupuncture and sometimes ‘dry needling’.
 This style can be effective in treating many conditions.

 Healthcare insurance schemes such as BUPA and PPP recognise Acupuncture treatment and may pay for a course of treatment.
 Please check the details of your policy with your health care provider.

 The needles used are ultra-fine and are nothing like hypodermic needles used by doctors or the dentist.
 The needles are sterile, single-use and disposable.
 I am trained to know where is safe to needle and where must be avoided.

 Needles are usually placed on the body, head and hands.
-The following videos explain common sensations felt during Acupuncture and what the needles are like and where they are placed.
+The following videos explain common sensations felt during treatment and what the needles are like and where they are placed.